How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Lesson 5 — Walking away is a negotiating position, not a failure

-The best deals I ever closed for buyers were the ones where they were genuinely willing to walk.
+The best deals I've seen buyers get were the ones where they were genuinely willing to walk.
 A named, credible alternative — "we like this one, but we've shortlisted two others" — resets the entire power dynamic.
 Founders who fall in love with a single exact-match name lose that leverage instantly.
 The data backs the discipline: as the funded-startup domain research shows, plenty of successful companies launched on a strong second-choice name and never looked back.

 How does domain escrow actually protect the deal?

-If you take one purely practical thing from a decade of my mistakes and my clients' near-misses, take this section.
+If you take one purely practical thing from two decades of watching these deals close and fall apart, take this section.

 Lesson 6 — Never move money without escrow, and understand the flow